Martialkouass/SPEECH-TO-SUMMARIZE/README.md

 # SPEECH-TO-SUMMARIZE :Transcription, Summarization, and Translation

 This project processes audio files by transcribing speech to text, summarizing the transcription, and translating the summary into French.
-It uses OpenAI's Whisper for transcription, a LED-based summarizer for summarization, and MBart for multilingual translation on https://huggingface.co/
+It uses OpenAI's Whisper for transcription, a LED-based summarizer for summarization

 #**Features**